serilog-contrib/Serilog.Sinks.MFilesSysUtilsEventLog/README.md

 # Serilog.Sinks.MFilesSysUtilsEventLog

-A Serilog sink to write to the Windows EventLog in an M-Files Vault Application (via SysUtils).
+A Serilog sink to write to the Windows EventLog in an M-Files vault application (via SysUtils).

 *Please note that this library is provided "as-is" and with no warranty, explicit or otherwise.
 You should ensure that the functionality meets your requirements, and thoroughly test them, prior to using in any production scenarios.*

 ## Use case

-An Vault Application is an addon for an M-Files Vault which has been created using the [M-Files Vault Application Framework](https://developer.m-files.com/Frameworks/Vault-Application-Framework/).
+An vault application is an addon for an M-Files Vault which has been created using the [M-Files Vault Application Framework](https://developer.m-files.com/Frameworks/Vault-Application-Framework/).
 The currently only supported way of logging is using the [SysUtils Event Log reporting helper](https://developer.m-files.com/Frameworks/Vault-Application-Framework/Helpers/SysUtils/#event-log-reporting).

-The **Serilog.Sinks.MFilesSysUtilsEventLog** sink makes it possible to use Serilog *structured logging* in a Vault Application.
+The **Serilog.Sinks.MFilesSysUtilsEventLog** sink makes it possible to use *Serilog structured logging* in an M-Files vault application.
 For more information about Serilog, see [Serilog.net](https://serilog.net/) and [https://github.com/serilog/serilog](https://github.com/serilog/serilog).

 ```csharp